Hieromon/AutoConnect/mkdocs/index.md

 ### <i class="fa fa-arrow-circle-right" aria-hidden="true"></i> Easy to add the [custom Web pages](acintro.md) <sup><sub>ENHANCED w/v0.9.7</sub></sup>

-<span class="lead">You can easily add your owned web screens that can consist of representative HTML elements and invoke them from the menu.
+<span class="lead">You can easily add your owned web pages that can consist of representative HTML elements and invoke them from the menu.
 Further it possible importing the custom Web pages declarations described with JSON which stored in PROGMEM, SPIFFS, or SD.</span>

 <div style="display:block;height:425px;">
 <img style="float:left;width:380px;" src="images/aux_json.png">